-Extract : from Ri ichmond Valley Local Environmental Plan 2012 Clause (1) 6.8 The obje (a) (b) (c) (d) Riparian land and watercourses octive of this clause is to protect and maintain the following: water quality within watercourses, the stability of the bed and banks of watercourses, aquatic and riparian habitats, ecological processes within watercourses and riparian areas.
-(2) (3) This clau Before d the cons (a) use applies to land identified as "Key Fish Habitat" on the Riparian Land and Waterways Map. letermining a development application for development on land to which this clause applies, ent authority must consider: whether or not the development is likely to have any adverse impact on the following: (i) the water quality and flows within the watercourse, (ii) aquatic and riparian species, habitats and ecosystems of the watercourse, (iii) the stability of the bed and banks of the watercourse, (iv) the free passage of fish and other aquatic organisms within or along the watercourse, (v) any future rehabilitation of the watercourse and its riparian areas, and (b) (c) whether or not the development is likely to increase water extraction from the watercourse, and any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development (4) Developi unless th (a) (b) (c) ment consent must not be granted for development on land to which this clause applies the consent authority is satisfied that: the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or if that impact cannot be avoided by adopting feasible alternatives-the development is designed, sited and will be managed to minimise that impact, or if that impact cannot be minimised-the development will be managed to mitigate that impact.
+- (1) The objective of this clause is to protect and maintain the following: - (a) water quality within watercourses, - (b) the stability of the bed and banks of watercourses, - (c) aquatic and riparian habitats, - (d) ecological processes within watercourses and riparian areas. - (2) This clause applies to land identified as "Key Fish Habitat" on the Riparian Land and Waterways Map. - (3) Before determining a development application for development on land to which this clause applies, the consent authority must consider: - (a) whether or not the development is likely to have any adverse impact on the following: - (i) the water quality and flows within the watercourse, - (ii) aquatic and riparian species, habitats and ecosystems of the watercourse, - (iii) the stability of the bed and banks of the watercourse, - (iv) the free passage of fish and other aquatic organisms within or along the watercourse, - (v) any future rehabilitation of the watercourse and its riparian areas, and - (b) whether or not the development is likely to increase water extraction from the watercourse, and - (c) any appropriate measures proposed to avoid, minimise or mitigate the impacts of the development. - (4) Development consent must not be granted for development on land to which this clause applies unless the consent authority is satisfied that: - (a) the development is designed, sited and will be managed to avoid any significant adverse environmental impact, or - (b) if that impact cannot be avoided by adopting feasible alternatives-the development is designed, sited and will be managed to minimise that impact, or - (c) if that impact cannot be minimised-the development will be managed to mitigate that impact.